brainvisa/morphologist/doc/sphinx/user/index.rst

 Morphologist-UI
 ===============

 Morphologist is a neuroimaging software dedicated to cortical analysis and sulcal morphometry.
-See http://brainvisa.info.
+See http://brainvisa.info and :morphoproc:`the toolbox documentation in BrainVISA <categories/morphologist/category_documentation.html>`.

 Morphologist-UI is a user-friendly interface to the Morphologist pipeline.
 It is based on the same processing chain, and offers interactive visualization using `anatomist <http://brainvisa.info>`_.